 \subsubsection{Comparison with classical Kleinian groups}

 Nowadays a \emph{Kleinian group} means an arbitrary discrete subgroup of $\PGL(2,\CC)$.
-In this text we will call them \emph{classical Kleinian groups} to avoid confusions.
+In this text we will call it \emph{classical Kleinian groups} to avoid confusion.
 If $\Gamma\subset\PGL(2,\CC)$ is a classical Kleinian group, then there is a unique maximal $\Gamma$-invariant open (not necessarily connected) subset $\Omega_{\Gamma}\subset\PP^1$ on which $\Gamma$ acts discontinuously; it is called the \emph{domain of discontinuity} of $\Gamma$.
 The complement $\PP^1\backslash \Omega_{\Gamma}$ is called the \emph{limit set} of $\Gamma$.

 If $\Gamma$ is a torsion free finitely generated classical Kleinian group then Ahlfors finiteness theorem asserts that $\Omega_{\Gamma}/\Gamma$ is a finite union of Riemann surfaces of finite type, i.e.\ smooth quasiprojective curves (see \cite{Ahl64}, \cite{Sul85}).
 If $\Gamma$ is a torsion free finitely generated classical Kleinian group such that $\Omega_{\Gamma}$ has an invariant connected component $\Omega_{\Gamma}^0$, then $\Omega_{\Gamma}^0/\Gamma$ is a connected smooth quasiprojective curve.
 Our definition of birational Kleinian group is a direct generalization of such classical Kleinian groups.